NicolaiBondarenco/NicolaiBondarenco/README.md

 ### ___Hi there 👋___

 ___My name is Niсolai Bondarenсo.
 I'm 28 years old and I'm a FRONT-END DEVELOPER (React JS).
-More than two years in FrontEnd development.
+More than three years in FrontEnd development.
 I worked for a year in BPay (Moldova payment system).
 And for a year and a half I have been working in Technology Oriented.
 I led project from scratch, participated in writing a custom UI library, playwright tests.___

 ____